PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 }
 ```

-Full code should look like the following.
+The complete code should look like the following.

 ```jsx
 import type { Metadata } from "next";